pcarbo/varbvs/README.md

 _Note: this project is currently in development._

-#Variational inference for Bayesian variable selection
-#A library for MATLAB and R
+#Variational inference for Bayesian variable selection implemented in MATLAB and R

 ###Introduction